GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 layout: "layouts/doc-post.njk"
 title: Frequently Asked Questions
 date: 2020-06-09
-updated: 2021-07-27
+updated: 2021-09-09
-description: Frequently asked questions about Chrome Web Store.
+description: Frequently asked questions about the Chrome Web Store.
 ---

-The [Chrome Web Store][webstore] lets you publish free or paid extensions where Google Chrome users can easily find them.
-This FAQ answers some common questions about the Chrome Web Store.
+This FAQ answers some common questions about the [Chrome Web Store][webstore].
 If you don't find your answer here, check the [general extension FAQs][extension-faq], how to [troubleshoot Chrome Web Store violations][troubleshoot-violations], or the [chromium-extension group][chromium-extensions].
 For additional technical questions and discussion, we recommend [Stack Overflow][stackoverflow-extensions].